pjlintw/Transformer-py/README.md

 ### Dataset concatenation

 We use `chtb_0223.gold_conll`, `phoenix_0001.gold_conll`, `pri_0016.gold_conll` and `wsj_1681.gold_conll` as the data for fine-tuning the pre-trained model.
 These files are in the `data` folder.
-We combine them as one file `sample.conll` for preprocessing in next step.
+We combine them as one file `sample.conll` for preprocessing in the next step.

 ```
 cd data
 cat *.gold_conll >> sample.conll
 ```

-In the following steps, you will preprcesse the collected file `sample.conll`, then split them into `sample.train`, `sample.dev` and `sample.test` for building the datasets.
-You have to change the relative path to `--datasets_name` if you're using different file directory .
+In the following steps, you will preprocess the collected file `sample.conll`, then split them into `sample.train`, `sample.dev` and `sample.test` for building the datasets.
+You have to change the relative path to `--datasets_name` if you're using a different file directory .

 ### Preprocessing and Dataset Splitting

-The file `sample.conll` contains irrelevant informations for training the neural nets.
+The file `sample.conll` contains irrelevant information for training the neural nets.
-We only need the sequence of observation, POS tags and the word position for the positional embedding in transformer.
+We only need the sequence of observation, POS tags and the word position for the positional embedding in the transformer.
 Running `data_preprocess.py` to extract `word position`, `word` and `POS tag` and write it to
 `sample.tsv` in which `word position`, `word` and `POS tag` are separated by tab.

 The arguments `--dataset_name` and `output_dir` are the file to be passed to the program and the repository for the output file respectively.

 It generates `sample.tsv` for all examples and `sample.train`, `sample.dev` and `sample.test` for the network training.
-The examples will be suffled in the scripts and split into `train`, `validation` and `test` files.
-The arugements `--eval_samples` and `--test_samples` decide the number of samples will be selected from examples.
+The examples will be shuffled in the scripts and split into `train`, `validation` and `test` files.
+The arguments `--eval_samples` and `--test_samples` decide the number of samples will be selected from examples.
 In OntoNotes datasets, we select 67880 for training set, 2000 for validation and test sets respectively.
-To preprocesse and split the datasets, you need to run the code bellow.
+To preprocess and split the datasets, you need to run the code below.

 ```python
 python data_preprocess.py \